rafaelalmeidab/rafaelalmeidab/README.md

-<h2>Hi.
-I am Rafael Almeida, a Control and Automation Engineer currently broadening my knowledge in other technologies so I can improve my overall developing skills.</h2>
+<h2>Hi, I'm Rafael Almeida, a Control and Automation Engineer expanding my skills in various technologies.
+Currently, I work as a full-stack developer.</h2>

 - Currently learning React.js, Laravel, Node.js and Software Architecture.
 - I’m looking to collaborate on React.js and Laravel projects.